CallumBoase/plasmic-component-library-template/README.md

 ## How to use
 1. Add your own components to the `lib` folder instead of the example `H1` and `H2` components
 2. Export your components in `lib/main.ts`
+3. Update `./vite.config.ts` to exclude any additional packages that you don't want to bundle with your library (see `rollupOptions -> external`)
-3. Run `npm run build` to build the library.
+4. Run `npm run build` to build the library.
 It will be built in the `dist` folder

 ## Local testing in simple React app (this repo)
 The `./src` folder contains a simple React app which you can use for testing. it is not included in the build, and will not be published if you publish your project to npm.